-Based on the findings of this study, the following recommendations are made: to help students in their choice of search engines and in formulating a better search queries that will give them the desired and satisfactory results:
+Based on the findings of this study, the following recommendations are made: to help students in their choice of search engines and in formulating a better search queries that will give them the desired and

-- (i) Students should have more confidence in their own ability to formulate a query that will obtain a needed result than in the search engine. - (ii) Students should endeavor to use several search engines for a particular search query and compare the results than using the same search engine over and over. - (iii) Internet users generally should acquaint themselves with the advanced search features on several engines for better query formulation. - (iv) There should be frequent update of databases of web pages so that outdated information would be replaced with recent information - (v) Finally, the study reveals that majority of the students sampled strongly believe that speed, relevancy, and effectiveness determine which search engines one would choose to use.
+- Students should have more confidence in their own ability to Students should have the state of the state satisfactory results: - Students should endeavor to use several search engines for a particular search query and compare the results than using the same (ii) search engine over and over. - Internet users generally should acquaint themselves with the advanced search features on several engines for better query (iii) - There should be frequent update of databases of web pages so that outdated information would be replaced with recent information (iv) - Finally, the study reveals that majority of the students sampled strongly believe that speed, relevancy, and effectiveness determine (V) which search engines one would choose to use.
 The study concluded that search engines designers and marketers should improve in these areas for better performance and if they are to be relevant in this field.